Juveria-Dalvi/The-SQL-Murder-Mystery/README.md

  <img src="/images/data 7.PNG" alt="sixth query">

- Now we have 3 suspects lets find out who went for SQL Symphony Concert
+ Now we have 3 suspects lets find out who went for SQL Symphony Concert but lets have their person ID